 What to do if you have something extra in your eye or major eye pain ?

-Foreign bodies and eye injuries are a common presentation in our clinics.
-A significant amount of patients present with a piece of grit or dirt in their eyes.
+Foreign bodies and eye injuries are a common presentation in our MECS clinics.
+MECS is an enhanced Optometric service in Essex, provided by Primary eycare Ltd. A significant amount of patients present with a piece of grit or dirt in their eyes.
 This is sometimes the result of DIY tools such as grinders or drills being used without sufficient care and or eye protection.
 At other times patients present after gardening with plant or other organing matter in the eyes.
 Falls can also result in an eye injury such as a cut eye brown or a black eye.
 Road traffic accidents can result in a very sudden deceleration of the body and eyes.
 A sudden shock can damage both the front and the inside of an eye.
+Or you may have a broken or split contact lens in your eye, we can help.
+You may even have more than one contact lens in an eye.

 A sub conjuctival haemorrhage can occur after a fall: